Branch President

 Honours & Awards

 Each year, our Branch honours the loyalty and hard work of our many members.
-Membership is recognized in five-year intervals.
-Many awards are available recognize and honour volunteers and their contributions.
+Membership tenure is recognized in five-year intervals.
+Many service awards are available to recognize and honour volunteers and their contributions.

 This is a bricks and mortar role that oversees that the physical assets of our organization are maintained and we are in compliance with Health and Safety and Public Health regulations.
 The Housing Chair needs to have a good knowledge of the trade and professional services used by the Branch as well as tradespeople who are willing to volunteer assistance to the Branch for specific projects.